 Believe it or not, and despite KAT’s less-than-legal history, there’s actually a huge database of perfectly legal material you can download from the site’s directory.
 The categories don’t stop at music and video – you can also download ebooks, documents, apps, games, and of course, porn.

 While a great majority of the website is dedicated to pirated material, there are some exceptions.
 For anyone who’s modified a smartphone, such as jailbreaking an iPhone, searching for a Kickass proxy often becomes the way you’ll search for apps that were ordinarily free, but now aren’t available through the conventional app store.
+Apps that you want to use an older version of are also quite popular here.

 Older books that have faded out of copyright are also, annoyingly, often resold at exorbitant prices by ebook publishers.
 Torrenting is a way around such hurdles.
 Though it’s not exactly legal, but perhaps ethical depending on who you ask, torrenting can be a way for students to find scholarly articles and textbooks that are usually only available at prohibitive prices.